About the Maine Geological Survey

 Maps, Publications, and Data

-Staff geologists are available to answer questions from the public via e-mail and telephone.
+Staff geologists are available to answer questions from the public via e-mail (email@example.com) and telephone (207-287-2801).
 Contact us for more information.

 Geologic Reference Library

 Our in-house geologic library contains a variety of information about the geology of Maine.
 Published information from state, federal, and private agencies has been collected and cataloged.
-The library also contains a wide range of open-file and unpublished maps, progress reports, theses, dissertations, and recent geology journals.
+The library also contains a wide range of open-file and unpublished maps, progress reports, theses and dissertations.
 The library is available to the public during normal office hours, but materials may not be removed from the office.
 Advance notice is recommended.

 Maine Mineral Collection